oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 Install the web server (MAMP installation)
 ------------------------------------------

-Go on the MAMP home page and download the free MAMP version.
-You may notice that MAMP comes bundled with MAMP PRO, however we don’t really need this and you may ignore the MAMP PRO and continue with MAMP.
+Go on the MAMP homepage and download the free MAMP version.
+You may notice that MAMP comes bundled with MAMP PRO, however, we don’t really need this and you may ignore the MAMP PRO and continue with MAMP.

 https://www.mamp.info/en/downloads/